TCD-Arena/TCD-Arena/README.md

 This is the full dataset we use in our publication, containing all 33 violations.
-If you want to score your own method on some (or all violations) this is your best option.
+If you want to score your own method on some (or all) violations this is your best option.

-3. **Regenerate the full dataset** using the synthetic data generator:
+3. **Generate the full dataset** using the synthetic data generator:
 Use the scripts in `synthetic_ds_generator/` to fully regenerate the data from scratch (fully seeded).
 Hashing functionality is included to verify exact reproduction.
  This is the best option if you want to extend datasets, generate your own violations, or alter existing ones.